Mixture Quantiles Estimated by Constrained Linear Regression: Minimum Wasserstein Distance Estimator

+The proof is deferred to Appendix \ref{sec_proof_prop_wass}.
 Proposition \ref{prop_wass} holds for any convex and positively homogeneous error function.
 For a random variable with quantile function $Q(p)$, the lower and upper partial $q$-moments with a reference confidence level $p_0 \in(0,1)$ are defined by $\int_{-\infty}^{p_0} Q(p)^q\mathrm{d}p$ and $\int_{p_0}^{\infty} Q(p)^q \mathrm{d}p$, respectively (for definition and application in finance, see \cite{BAWA1977partialmoment_CAPM}).
-When $w(p)=1$, the condition $(iii)$ is equivalent to that the random variables with quantile function $\{Q_i(p)\}_{i=1}^I$ have finite lower and upper partial moments.
+When $w(p)=1$, the condition $(iii)$ is equivalent to the requirement that the random variables with quantile function $\{Q_i(p)\}_{i=1}^I$ have finite lower and upper partial moments.
+We provide a simulation study in Appendix \ref{sec_sim_convergence} to verify the convergence.